PlanetLive/LinearA/axe/README.md

-# Her Floating Shield and Mirror Ax
+# Figure-8 Shield and Mirror Axe

 ## Minoan Shield

-The figure-8 shield case may have contained the reflective axe blade, mirror-box and cipher.
-Covered with protective cow hide, the satchel served as both a purse and a covered tray for picnics.
+The figure-8 shield case could provide storage for the reflective axe blade, mirror-box and cipher.
+Covered with protective cow hide, the satchel served as a purse and a covered tray for picnics.
 It may have also been designed to float.
 The mirror-box (above) would have fit within and served as the base plates for a scale to weigh trade goods.
-The convex shape of the shield would allow a drum beat signal to be narrow-cast in a single direction for privacy during troop movement.<!--Great observation Stephen Thompson!--> The spiral background matches the 2-way reading spiral of the Phaistos Disc maze dance song that encapulated signal transmissions.
+The convex shape of the shield would allow a drum beat signal to be narrow-cast in a single direction for privacy during troop movement.
+The spiral background matches the 2-way reading spiral of the Phaistos Disc maze dance song that encapulated signal transmissions.

 <a href="../img/shield-figure-8.jpg"><img src="/LinearA/img/shield-figure-8.jpg" style="width:400px;margin-right:30px;margin-bottom:15px" class="fullMobile"></a><a href="../img/shield-front.jpg"><img src="/LinearA/img/shield-front.jpg" style="width:193px;max-height:500px;margin-right:30px;margin-bottom:15px"></a><a href="../img/shields-spiral-wall.jpg"><img src="/LinearA/img/shields-spiral-wall.jpg" style="height:300px;margin-right:20px" class="fullMobile"></a><a href="../img/minoan-woman.jpg"><img src="/LinearA/img/minoan-woman.jpg" style="height:300px" class="fullMobile"></a>